-This weekend was practically like summer in the Golden City, so I decided to head out on a tourist-free sightseeing walk of Prague Castle.
-My route started at Letná Park, took me past Létohradek Summer Palace, and through the Royal Gardens where I was rewarded with stunning views of Prague Castle.
+Looking for a less-frequented route to Prague Castle?
+This route starts at Letná Park, will take you past Létohradek Summer Palace and through the Royal Gardens where you will be rewarded with stunning views of Prague Castle.
 Was I overrun by tourists along the way?
 Hell no!
 That’s why I want to share this with you: the chance of seeing Prague and Prague Castle from a unique perspective.
 This walk will take 1-2 hours depending on your pace, mood, and the number of beers you have along the way.

 Letná Park is known for its leafy pathways, breathtaking views and multiple beer gardens.
 I recommend starting this walk at Letná Beer Garden and enjoying the views or at least grabbing a beer to go.
 From there head towards the Metronome.
 Climb up to the top, again for phenomenal views, and take in the space around you which used to be home to the world’s largest Stalin statue.
 Now, though, you’ll find under the Metronome, Stalin, the newest and coolest alternative cultural center in Prague.
 This is the place to be for electro dance parties under the stars.
 It might be hard to leave, but continue on passing Hanavský Pavilion on your left and crossing over the small foot bridge.